Josh McPake: Loan spells

 On 20 August 2019, McPake joined Scottish Championship side Dundee on a loan until the following January.
 After an ankle injury hindered his progress with the Dark Blues, McPake spent the last few weeks of his loan spell back at Rangers, and officially returned in January.

 In September 2020, McPake joined Greenock Morton on loan until January with an option to extend.
 On 8 January 2021, McPake joined League Two side Harrogate Town on loan for the remainder of the 2020–21 season.
 McPake impressed during his loan spell with Harrogate, making 21 appearances for the club.

 On 1 July 2021, McPake signed a new contract with Rangers until summer 2024 and immediately joined newly-promoted League One side Morecambe, with a recall option in January 2022.

 On 5 January 2022, McPake joined EFL League Two side Tranmere Rovers on loan for the remainder of 2021–22 season.

 On 23 July 2022, McPake joined Scottish Championship side Queen's Park on a season-long loan.
 He would make his debut for the club the same day in a Scottish League Cup group stage game against Hamilton Academical.
 McPake would net his first and second goals for the Spiders in a thrashing away victory over Partick Thistle in October.

+On 1 September 2023, McPake left Rangers by mutual consent.

+Stirling Albion

+After training with clubs such as Dunfermline Athletic after being released by Rangers, McPake signed a deal on 23 February 2024 with Scottish League One club Stirling Albion until the end of the season.
+McPake made his debut the following day against Edinburgh City, and marked his first game as a Bino with a free kick goal in a 4–0 victory.

+St Johnstone

+On 20 June 2024 following a successful trial period, McPake joined Scottish Premiership club St Johnstone on a two-year deal.
+He made his debut for the Saints in a victory over Brechin City in the Scottish League Cup group stage.
+On 5 January 2025, McPake scored his first St Johnstone goal in a losing effort at home to his former loan club Dundee.

+On 2 August 2025, McPake scored a hat-trick in a 5–1 home win over Partick Thistle.
+After scoring 4 goals in as many games to start the season, McPake was awarded the SPFL Championship Player of the Month award for August 2025.